David Pakman: Witnessing The Atomization Of The Music Industry And What Do Do About It

 "The new power, in my mind, is granted to the aggregators who pull together our collective wisdom.
-The music business today is blogs, Twitter tweets, Facebook links, the Hype Machine, TheSixtyOne, Rockwood Music Hall, Pandora and Foursquare.""Part of the fabric of the web, not an overlay"
+The music business today is blogs, Twitter tweets, Facebook links, the Hype Machine, TheSixtyOne, Rockwood Music Hall, Pandora and Foursquare.""Part of the fabric of the web,

 "...Where might today’s execs focus their energy?
 Providing tools and assets to empower the many fans willing to do their marketing work for them...
 Shouldn’t the music catalogs be available through a click-wrap API, paving the way for thousands of new music filters on hundreds of thousands of web sites?
 Shouldn’t music be decentralized?
 Not free, but just available everywhere...Music needs to become part of the fabric of the web, not an overlay on top of it.
 Like I can embed my Twitter stream anywhere, I need to be able to embed the music driving my life all over the web too.
 Not just the song names, the music itself.
 I have a need to share it, but I really can’t today.
 If this happened, the businesses that could be built on top of it are quite interesting.
 The data becomes the value here enabling the new generation of music programmers to emerge based on the collective and specific expertise of the masses."

 - From David Packman, The Sad State of the Old Music Business